Hazim89/mini-soc-xdr-environment/VELOCIRAPTOR.md

 ```

 **Demo Explanation:**
-"Here I'm collecting active network connections to identify what external systems this server is communicating with.
+"Collecting active network connections to identify what external systems this server is communicating with.
 During incident response, this reveals:
 - Command & Control servers (suspicious IPs)
 - Data exfiltration (large transfers to cloud storage)
 - Lateral movement (connections to other internal servers)